By Tom Roberts (look me up in the FNAL Phonebook)

 Some people claim to see a "signal" in this iconic experiment.
 Indeed there does appear to be a sinusoidal variation in their plots, with period ½ turn, just as any real signal would be.
 But an elementary error analysis shows these variations are not statistically significant.
 Appendix I of arxiv:physics/0608238 discusses this experiment, including the error analysis, and Section III of that paper shows why their noise appears to be a sinusoid with period ½ turn.
 There is no justification for claims of a real "signal" here.

-He observed a systematic variation in the position of an optical image, correlated with sidereal time.
+He observed a systematic variation in the position of an optical image, correlated with sidereal angle (also called, incorrectly, "sidereal time", and nowadays called Earth rotation angle).
 This result is inconsistent not only with SR, but is also inconsistent with the hypothesis that space is Euclidean and light travels in straight lines.

-This is a laborious repetition of the Michelson-Morley experiment (MMX), with observations taken over a decade.
-He reports a net aether drift of about 10 km/s, and describes the variation in velocity and direction in terms of the motions of the sun and the Earth combined with a net aether drift.
+This is a laborious repetition of the Michelson–Morley experiment (MMX), with observations taken over a decade.
+He reports a net aether drift of about 10 km/s, and describes the variation in speed and direction in terms of the motions of the Sun and Earth combined with a net aether drift.

 Criticized in: Burcev, Phys.
 Lett.
 5 no. 1 (1963), pg 44.